dreamzCode/Photography-Website/README.md

-# Photography-Website
+# PhotoX-Website
-Photography website using CSS, JavaScript and Bootstrap.
+Responsive photography website using CSS, JavaScript and Bootstrap.